awsdocs/amazon-rds-user-guide/doc_source/USER_ModifyPostgreSQLInstance.md

 The following code modifies `pgdbinstance` by setting the backup retention period to 1 week \(7 days\) and disabling automatic minor version upgrades\.
 These changes are applied during the next maintenance window\.

 **Parameters**
-+ `DBInstanceIdentifier`—the name of the db instance
++ `DBInstanceIdentifier`—the name of the DB instance
 + `BackupRetentionPeriod`—the number of days to retain automatic backups\.
 + `AutoMinorVersionUpgrade`=`false`—disallow automatic minor version upgrades\.
 To allow automatic minor version upgrades, set the value to `true`\.
 + `ApplyImmediately`=`false`—apply changes during the next maintenance window\.
 To apply changes immediately, set the value to `true`\.